 We fear sharks but love shark movies.
 So what are they really about?

-As far back as I can remember, I have been haunted by photos of Great Whites: gnashing teeth, muscles swole beneath bulking frames, lifeless black eyes (“like a doll’s eyes,” said Robert Shaw in Jaws’ quietest scene).
-As if still pictures aren’t enough, there also exists a slow-mo sliver of nightmare courtesy of BBC’s Planet Earth—a high-def clip in which a Great White “breaches” five feet into the air emerging beneath and swallowing whole a chubby seal off the coast of South Africa.
-Its mouth is a gaping enormity: pink and gummy, lined with rows of perfect isosceles.
+As far back as I can remember, I have been haunted by photos of Great Whites.
+Gnashing teeth, muscles swole beneath bulking frames, lifeless black eyes (“like a doll’s eyes,” says Robert Shaw in Jaws’ quietest scene).
+As if still pictures weren’t enough, there also exists a slow-mo sliver of nightmare courtesy of BBC’s Planet Earth: a high-def clip in which a Great White “breaches” five feet into the air, emerging beneath and swallowing whole a chubby seal off the coast of South Africa.
+Its mouth is a gaping enormity, pink and gummy, lined with rows of perfect isosceles.
 Its tail curls as the taste of blood soaks its tongue, and the whole thing slams back into the sea.

 The worst place in America for shark attacks is Florida—because most sharks prefer warmer water—but anywhere with a coastline is fair game.
 California has had just 122 shark attacks since 1837 (when we began recording data), and in 2017, there were eighty-eight unprovoked shark attacks worldwide, only five of them fatal.
 (It remains unclear what a ‘provoked’ shark attack might entail—perhaps taunting the shark about his fin size or his momma.)
 Those numbers are meant to comfort, paltry in comparison to car crashes and myocardial infarctions.
 You’re more likely to be felled by a cow than a shark.